UIUC-iSchool-DataViz/fall2021-acg-acu/week06/index.md

 ---
 layout: week
-visible: false
+visible: true
+icon: undraw_metrics_gtu7.svg
+examples: []
 ---

-# Week 6 - Starting Dashboards and Vega Lite

-We do some more bqplot marks, we start a dashboard, and we learn vega-lite.
+# Viz engines, vega-lite and the web

+This week we covered some characteristics to use when evaluating visualization engines, as well as going more in detail about vega-lite and how to use it on a website.